What is Minneapolis for a Lifetime

-We are updating the Minneapolis for a Lifetime Age-Friendly Action Plan in 2022.
-Leading up to this year, we conducted research, reviewed studies about aging, explored best practices and most importantly, engaged older adults from across the city in many communities.
+We have started updating the Minneapolis for a Lifetime Age-Friendly Action Plan, and hope to have revised recommendations available by mid 2023.
+Leading up to this revision, we conducted research, reviewed studies about aging, explored best practices and most importantly, engaged older adults from across the city in many communities.
 You can read the results from this community engagement in our Minneapolis for a Lifetime community engagement executive summary and Minneapolis for a Lifetime: Age-Friendly Action Plan engagement and recommendations report.

 About Minneapolis for a Lifetime

 Residents of the City of Minneapolis are living longer and healthier lives and as a result the desire for residents to remain in their communities is growing.
 In 2011, the leading edge of the baby boomers turned 65 years old.
 Their numbers will continue to increase dramatically over the next 20 years so it is critically important for the city to maintain an aged-balanced population that can withstand major shift in demographics from the aging baby boomers.
 Surveys show that the vast majority of older adults want to remain in their homes and communities.
 The Minneapolis for a Lifetime Age Friendly Action Plan will aim to put in place the policies and support services that promote independent living, meaningful engagement and provide resources and information to older residents so they can remain part of the fabric of this community.
 Read the action plan...

 The City of Minneapolis is a premier location for older residents and visitors offering comprehensive housing options, easy access to all places and amenities, healthy and safe environments, and opportunities for civic engagement, leisure, entertainment and lifelong learning.